Letter 6031: After we sent the boy off, a persistent rumor spread that you are to be summoned by an imperial letter.

 education booksillnessimperial politics

-After we sent the boy off, a persistent rumor spread that you are to be summoned by an imperial letter.
-The name of a certain Gratianus, who is said to be carrying such a document, is already on everyone's lips.
-Although this still seems uncertain to me, I didn't think I should keep it quiet.
-It will be for the supreme divinity to determine your future and to confirm a course of favorable outcomes.
-Farewell.
+After we sent off the boy, a great rumor spread abroad that your Holiness was to be summoned by a sacred letter, so much so that even the name of a certain Gratianus, who is alleged to be the one about to convey writings of this kind, is bandied about on the public tongue.
+Although this still seems uncertain to me, I nevertheless did not think it ought to be passed over in silence.
+It will rest with the supreme Godhead to determine concerning you and to confirm an order of prosperous things.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.